Camping showers and other essentials: how to stay clean while camping

 Your goal is sleeping under a star-studded sky admiring the Northern Lights, but you don’t have the right equipment to camp in sub-zero temperatures?
 What you’re missing is the right sleeping bag: warm enough to help you have a good night’s sleep while staying warm and recovering from your long hike.
-Vicky Larocque, Sales Consultant and winter camping enthusiast, gives you her advice for selecting the right winter sleeping bag for you!
+Read our tips on how to find the right sleeping bag that will adequately protect you from the cold.

 Choosing the right sleeping bag for the right temperatures means that you don’t have to wear layer upon layer upon layer!
 However, it’s important not to sleep with the same clothes you wore during the day as you’ll be bringing the humidity into your sleeping bag with you.

 When we talk comfort, we’re talking lining.
-Two types are on the market: natural or synthetic.
+Two types are on the market: down-filled or synthetic.

 With regards to synthetic insulated lining, with its equal heat input (in comparison to the down), it will be less compressible.
 However, its moisture-resistant and its maintenance is easier.

 The rectangular sleeping bag is not recommended for winter camping.
 Why?
 Because there is a lot of space between your body and the lining, thus more air to heat, which implies heat loss.